zhfe99/sal/README.md

 Instructions
 ============

 The package of `sal.zip` contains the following files and folders:
 - `./data`: This folder contains a video sequence as example.
-- `./core`: This folder contains the main implementation of the space-time and HACA.
+- `./core`: This folder contains the main implementation of the space-time saliency algorithm.
+- `./src`: This folder contains a wrapper of the space-time saliency for any video input.
 - `./lib`: This folder contains some necessary library functions.
 - `./make.m`: Matlab makefile for C++ code.
 - `./addPath.m`: Adds the sub-directories into the path of Matlab.
-- `./demoSal.m`: A demo file for generating visualizing the saliency for a video.
+- `./demoSal.m`: A demo file for generating and visualizing the saliency for a video input.

 References
 ==========